 Have you heard about the coconut sprout aka maranda?
+Have you ever seen it?
 Did you know it was edible?
+This blog will answer all the questions around this fascinating and nutritious ingredient.

-The coconut tree, also known as Kalpataru or “The Tree of Life”, has many uses.
-Almost every part of the coconut tree is useful.
+The coconut tree (cocos nucifera, belonging to the Arecaceae family), also known as Kalpataru or “The Tree of Life”, has many uses.
+Every part of the coconut tree is useful, yet it is mainly cultivated for its fruit.

 While we all know about coconut since it is an integral part of Indian cuisine and is used in various dishes ranging from gravies to desserts.
-Some of the commonly known subparts of the coconut include coconut water, coconut meat, coconut shell, etc.
+Some of the commonly known subparts of the coconut include coconut water, coconut meat, coconut shell, etc yet many hardly know or have even heard about the coconut sprout.

 What few people know about is one such subpart called as the “coconut sprouts”.
 Coconut sprouts grow from mature coconuts through germination.